The future muon collider for the research of the anomalous neutral quartic $Z\gamma\gamma\gamma$, $ZZ\gamma\gamma$, and $ZZZ\gamma$ couplings: Introduction

 In the following, after introducing our theoretical framework for the AQGC (Sec.
-II), we will present our strategy on the AQGC at the future MuCol in Sec.
-III, and finally, we offer our conclusions in Sec.
+II), we present our strategy for testing for AQGC at the future MuCol in Sec.
+III, and finally, we offer our conclusion in Sec.
 IV.